On Geometric Structure of Point Particles: Rotational Field in the Cylindrical System

 respectively.
-Here, $|m|=1/2$ is compared to spin of leptons, and all terms should be multiplied by $e^{-ikz}$ with $k$ newly introduced as before.
+Here, $\|m\|=1/2$ is compared to spin of leptons, and all terms should be multiplied by $e^{-ikz}$ with $k$ newly introduced (as before).
 The representation with $k=0$ is compared to rest state of them, whereas $k\neq 0$ to the moving state.
+For the case in which $k\neq 0$, hereafter we set to as $k>0$ without loss of generality.